mikechau/aws-lambda-ses-account-monitor/README.md

 It will check to see if the SES account sending quota is at the thresholds, and if so queue up notification alerts.

 Then it will check the SES account reputation metrics.
-If they are at or exceed thresholds, if the `SES_MANAGEMENT_STRATEGY` of `manged` is set, then SES account sending will be disabled (paused), until the reputation is in a healthy state.
+If they are at or exceed thresholds, if the `SES_MONITOR_STRATEGY` of `manged` is set, then SES account sending will be disabled (paused), until the reputation is in a healthy state.
 After that notifications are queued up.

 Finally all the notifications are flushed and sent out.
 If any notifications fail to send, then a exception is thrown, to let AWS automatically retry the lambda.